acabra85/webcalculator/README.md

 Basic web calculator that performs calculation on the server side.

-Functions include adding, substracting, multipliying and dividing, and also allows grouping by () [] {}.
+Functions include adding, substracting, multipliying, dividing and square root.
+Supports expression grouping by () [] {}.